NHRA - National Hot Rod Association

 Gallery

-In December 1962, the manager of engine design Bill Weertman and a small group of Chrysler engineers, dyno operators, draftsmen, and technicians got word of a new assignment, to get an engine ready before the 1964 NHRA Winternationals and 1964 Daytona 500.
+In the early ’60s, Pontiacs were winning on the dragstrips and superspeedways.
+Chrysler saw what motorsports had done for the stodgy Pontiac brand and wanted its own engine to win NHRA and NASCAR races — and with them the hearts of car buyers.
+So, in December 1962, the manager of engine design Bill Weertman and a small group of Chrysler engineers, dyno operators, draftsmen, and technicians got word of a new assignment, to get a 426-cid engine ready before the 1964 NHRA Winternationals and 1964 Daytona 500.

 Chrysler’s Tom Hoover was a part of this team, already deeply involved with the Max Wedge engines and the Ramchargers racing effort.
 But he knew the 426-cid Max Wedge wasn’t going to be enough.
 He explained, “We suggested putting the Hemi head on the wedge block.
 It wasn’t radical; it was just the best way to take advantage of work that had already been done.”